By Shannon Hayes

 - Use a good-quality roasting pan.
 If this is your first Thanksgiving and you do not yet own a turkey roasting pan and cannot find one to borrow, treat yourself to a really top-quality roaster, especially if you have a sizeable bird.
 (I don’t like to endorse products, but I must say that my favorite is the large stainless All-Clad roaster.
 Last I knew they were still made in the U.S.A. – but then, I bought mine ten years ago, so that may have changed.
 My mom has other name-brand roasting pans, and they are shabby in comparison to mine.
 Please don’t tell her I said that….)
 Cheap aluminum pans from the grocery store can easily buckle when you remove the bird from the oven, potentially causing the cook serious burns or myriad other injuries in efforts to catch the falling fowl.
 Plus, they often end up in the recycling bin, or worse, landfills.
 If you buy a good quality large roasting pan, and you happen to have a copy of The Grassfed Gourmet Cookbook (another shameless hint), I guarantee you will have multiple uses for the pan!

 - Pick the meat off the bird before making stock.
 If you plan to make soup from your turkey leftovers, be sure to remove all the meat from the bones before you boil the carcass for stock.
 Add the chunks of turkey back to the broth just before serving the soup.
 This prevents the meat from getting rubbery and stringy.
-For an extra-nutritious stock, follow the advice offered in Nourishing Traditions, by Sally Fallon, and add a tablespoon of vinegar to the water 30 minutes before you begin boiling the carcass or, better still, use the recipe for chicken stock in The Grassfed Gourmet Cookbook (again, you still have time to order a copy!!).
+For an extra-nutritious stock, follow the advice offered in Nourishing Traditions, by Sally Fallon, and add a tablespoon of vinegar to the water 30 minutes before you begin boiling the carcass or, better still, use the recipe for chicken stock in The Grassfed Gourmet Cookbook .
 The process of adding acid to the stock draws more minerals from the bones and releases them into the liquid.

 - Help is available.
 In recent years, our home seems to have become the unofficial Sustainable Thanksgiving Hotline.
-Please do not hesitate to write to me with your questions at firstname.lastname@example.org.
+Please do not hesitate to write to me with your questions at [email protected] .
 I make a point of checking email often right up through Thanksgiving Day (I stop around noon), so that I can promptly respond to your questions or concerns.
-If you are in dire straights, you can call me at 518 827 7595 before 8pm most evenings, but I do prefer email.
 Enjoy your holiday!

 And finally, here’s my favorite recipe for walnut sausage stuffing: